Step 2: Identify which finishes will remain.

 Unless you are building a new home, it is doubtful that all the finishes within your home are ones you love.
 When engaging in a home renovation project, whether small or large, it is equally important to choose new finishes along with identifying older finishes that will remain in the space.
 In some cases, such as historic homes, removal of older finishes may affect the re-sale value of the home.
 Finding a way to seamlessly blend older finishes with newer ones is the focus of this post.

 Identify which finishes will remain.

-When considering hard finishes, natural flooring is the most limited in it’s range of color.
-Stone and wood are natural materials and only come in so many color options.
+When considering finishes, natural flooring is the most limited in its range of color.
+Stone and wood are natural materials and are available in limited color options.
 If you are choosing new flooring, start here.
-If you are replacing flooring in a kitchen and adjacent family room but keeping the kitchen countertop, make sure your new flooring will be in the same color family and not compete.
+If you are replacing flooring in a kitchen and adjacent family room but keeping the kitchen countertop, make sure your new flooring contains the same undertone as the existing countertop, so the two finishes will not compete.

-Likewise, if your flooring is remaining in the room you are renovating or can be seen from this room, start to build the new finishes around the existing flooring.
+Likewise, if your flooring is remaining in the room you are renovating or can be seen from the room you are renovating, start to build the new finishes around the existing flooring.
 Don’t let this point discourage you from creating a new look.
 Although your choices may be narrowed, older flooring can be “updated” in feel just by adding new finishes around it.
-It is important to coordinate the finish color families, so they begin to create a cohesive look.
+It is important to coordinate the undertones of each finish, old or new, so they begin to create a cohesive look.